sindresorhus/electron-util/readme.md

 This method does nothing on Linux.

-Optionally provide a pane and section<sup>*macOS*</sup>.
 A list of available options can be found [here](https://github.com/sindresorhus/electron-util/blob/b1deb86cf1cba9a89869b277f8dfbdc7b0ddc888/index.d.ts#L531-L743).

+On macOS, optionally provide a pane and section.

 #### pane